Jdka1/KanjiNet/README.md

 cd Kanji-Recognition
 ```

-[//]: # how to predict on characters both using whiteboard and computer drawings

 ## 🤝 Contributing

 Contributions to the **Kanji-Recognition** project are welcome and encouraged!
 If you have ideas for improvements or bug fixes, please feel free to submit a pull request.